Srirammkm/dynamic-inv-ansible/README.md

 define host and give default value. so that you can pass the host as arg variable.

 ex: *ansible-playbook -i fhost.py nginx.yml -e service=node*

-in this the task will execute only on host named NODE eventhough our script exract IPs of all the machines running on cloud(AWS)
+In this the task will execute only on host named NODE eventhough our script exract IPs of all the machines running on cloud(AWS)